Support for the Midlist Author: The SCBWI Jane Yolen Grant

 In March I highlighted the Society of Book Writers and Illustrators’ new translation grant, which helps translators with work in progress, much as the various other work in progress awards do for writers of picture books, middle grade, young adult, and nonfiction.
 My blog post contributed to a large number of entries, which has encouraged the SCBWI to continue offering the grant, which comes with a $500 prize to help the translator finish the project along with the winning project appearing with other work in progress winners in an editors’ showcase.

 Alas, my project, a sample translation of a middle grade novel by a Cuban author, did not win, but my friend Kip Wilson did win for her translation of the picture book from Spain Un beso antes de desayunar/A Kiss Before Breakfast.
-Kip, whose husband is from Spain and who translates both from Spanish and German, says the picture book is one of her children’s favorites and she hopes it will soon be available for English-language readers as well.
+Kip, whose husband is from Spain and who translates from both Spanish and German, says the picture book is one of her children’s favorites and she hopes it will soon be available for English-language readers as well.

 The SCBWI grants and awards have a cycle in spring that includes the work in progress awards, and a fall cycle as well.
 Among the fall grants is the Jane Yolen Mid-List Author Award.
 According to the SCBWI website